cloudflare/loom/README.md

 **`{@ name ... }`**

 Defines template argument names.
-Each `name` must be a valid Lua variable name (that is, a sequence of letters, numbers or underscores not beginning with a number), separated by commas or spaces (or any non-alfanumeric-underscore character).
+Each `name` must be a valid LJS variable name (that is, a sequence of letters, numbers or underscores not beginning with a number), separated by commas or spaces (or any non-alfanumeric-underscore character).

 Included Template
 ===

-The included `loom.html` template renders the trace report as an HTML document.
+The included `loom-ljs.html` template renders the trace report as an HTML document.
 It's divided in two sections: a Sourcecode -> Bytecode -> Traces one, and a list of traces, with the Bytecode -> IR -> mcode progression for each one.

 1.- Source list
 ---